Glendale, California: Bus services

-LADOT, Metro Local, Metro Rapid, and Glendale Beeline all have buses that run in the city.
+LADOT, Metro Local and Glendale Beeline all have buses that run in the city.
 Glendale Transportation Center provides connections to Greyhound buses.

-The North Hollywood–Pasadena Transit Line is a proposed 18 mi bus rapid transit line.
+The North Hollywood to Pasadena Bus Rapid Transit Project is a proposed 18 mi bus rapid transit line.
 It is planned to operate between Pasadena City College and the North Hollywood station, where it will connect with the Metro B Line and the Metro G Line.
 The line is planned to connect downtown Burbank to Glendale via Glenoaks Boulevard before heading south on Central Avenue and then continuing east on Broadway.
-The line is expected to open in 2024.
+The line is expected to open in 2027.
 The project is part of Metro's Twenty-eight by '28 initiative.

 A 2021 Metro staff report for the Metro Board's Planning and Programming Committee has recommended corridors where the transportation agency could pursue new bus rapid transit lines, including one between downtown Glendale and East Los Angeles College, a 13.64 mi corridor passing through Los Feliz, Silver Lake, and Echo Park.

 Train services

 Metrolink's Antelope Valley Line and Ventura County Line stop at the Glendale Transportation Center.
+Also, Amtrak's Pacific Surfliner stops at Glendale Transportation Center.

 Since 2016, Metro and Eco-Rapid Transit have been studying the feasibility of adding more frequent service and infill stations along the corridor.
 Also studied has been the creation of a light rail line along the Burbank-Glendale-Union Station corridor, potentially allowing trains to leave the existing right-of-way to travel through the commercial core of Glendale.